iipc/openwayback/wayback-cdx-server/README.md

 Such an index contains CDX lines store in concatenated GZIP blocks (usually 3000 lines each) and a secondary index which provides binary search to the 'zipnum' blocks.
 By using the secondary index, it is possible to estimate the total size of a query and also break up the query in size.
-Using the zipnum format or other secondary index is needed to support paging API.
+Using the zipnum format or other secondary index is needed to support pagination.

+However, pagination can only work on a single index at a time, merging input from multiple sources (plain cdx or zipnum) is not possible with pagination.
+As such, the results from the paginated version may be slightly less up-to-date than the default non-paginated query.

-  * To use paging, simply add the **page=i** param to the query to return the i-th page.
-If the paging API is not supported, cdx server will return a 400.
+  * To use pagination, simply add the **page=i** param to the query to return the i-th page.
+If the pagination is not supported, cdx server will return a 400.

   * Pages are numbered from 0 to *num pages - 1*.
 If *i<0*, pages are not used.
 If *i>=num pages*, no results are returned.